open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 The Propagators API currently defines one `Propagator` type:

-- `HTTPTextPropagator` is a type that inject values into and extracts values from carriers as string key/value pairs.
+- `TextPropagator` is a type that inject values into and extracts values from carriers as string key/value pairs.

 A binary `Propagator` type will be added in the future (see [#437](https://github.com/open-telemetry/opentelemetry-specification/issues/437)).